micheledusi/Deckz/README.md

 > *Note*.
 Card identifier is case-insensitive, so `"as"` and `"AS"` are equivalent and both represent the Ace of Spades.

 The second argument is optional and specifies the **format** of the card display.
 If not provided, it defaults to `medium`.
-See the next section for available formats.

-### Formats

-Deckz provides multiple display formats to fit different design needs:
+Deckz provides **multiple display formats** to fit different design needs:

 | Format | Description |
 | --- | --- |